suleimanelkhoury/exxeta-aufgabe/README.md

 #### Apply PostgreSQL Deployment:

-- Defines the deployment and service for PostgreSQL, used to store hotel room data.
+- Defines the deployment and service for PostgreSQL, used to store Vehicle Sales data.
 - Configures the database with user credentials and exposes it on port `5432`.

 ```bash